chirpier/chirpier-py/README.md

 # Chirpier SDK

-Chirpier SDK is a Python SDK that simplifies event tracking and monitoring in your Python applications.
-It provides an easy-to-use API for sending, managing, and analyzing events, making it ideal for developers building data-driven applications.
+The Chirpier SDK for Python is a simple, lightweight, and efficient SDK to emit event data to Chirpier direct from your Python applications.

 ## Features

-- **Event Management**: Easily create and track events in your system.
-- **Error Handling**: Comprehensive error management for reliable tracking.
-- **Lightweight**: Minimal dependencies for faster integration.
-- **Scalable**: Designed for both small applications and enterprise-level workloads.
+- Easy-to-use API for sending events to Chirpier
+- Automatic batching of events for improved performance
+- Automatic retry mechanism with exponential backoff
+- Thread-safe operations
+- Periodic flushing of the event queue

 ## Installation